The Best Infant Car Seats of 2025

 If you drive often, you’re going to be getting your baby in and out of their car seat quite a bit—so it’s just as important to evaluate ease of use features when you’re researching car seats.
 “Beyond features directly related to crash performance, parents should consider features that will encourage correct use 100 percent of the time,” explains Colella.
 These are some to consider.

 Canopy: A canopy is an extendable piece of fabric found at the top of a car seat.
 Canopies extend and retract to provide shade, protection from the elements and privacy for your baby.
+Note that some infant car seats feature canopies that extend over the entirety of the seat, something to consider if you live in an especially sunny climate or want more privacy for your baby.

 Ease of cleaning.
 “A lesser known fact about car seats is that not all covers are machine washable,” explains Taylor.
 Babies are messy, and this feature is a must-have for some parents.